-We do LIKE the Z21: In the box is a power supply, base station and a D-link router, ready to connect to your computer system wirelessly.

-It has some nice features and nicely developed very "current level" screen graphics.
-It has some nice features too, as well as a nice "onscreen skin" that makes touch-screen use easy.
+We do LIKE the Z21: In the box is a power supply, base station and a D-Link router, ready to connect too your computer system, wirelessly.
+It has some nice features and nicely developed very "current level" screen graphics with a nice on-screen "skin" that makes touch-screen use easy.
 It also interfaces very well with standard Roco control systems.

-It DOES have some issues: The Accessory control timings are not strictly DCC standard and the feature list is still being developed, but these things ARE developing steadily.
+It DOES have some issues: Earlier firmware versions had issues with accessory address compatibility, but this was resolved in the latest update, so things are improving.
 We DO like it well enough to offer it for sale - and not all products achieve that success!